ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/1_get_a_starter_website.md

 When you need an image, you can use one from [this image pack](img/photos.zip).
 This will let you compare effects of your work to screenshots in the tutorial.

-At this point you are ready to proceed with the next step.
+At this point you're ready to proceed with the next step.